MatsJohansen87/svelte_4_web_component_library_boilerplate/README.md

 # 🌐 svelte-web-components-template

-> A base template for building a shareable web components library using [Vite](https://vitejs.dev), [Svelte](https://svelte.dev) and [TypeScript](https://www.typescriptlang.org).
+> A base template for building a shareable web components library using [Vite](https://vitejs.dev), [Svelte 4](https://svelte.dev) and [TypeScript](https://www.typescriptlang.org).

-This templates generates vanilla [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) than can be used with [plain HTML](https://www.webcomponents.org/introduction#how-do-i-use-a-web-component-) or within any major frameworks, such as React, Angular, Vue or Svelte (see [compatibility](https://custom-elements-everywhere.com/)).
+This templates generates vanilla [web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) that can be used with [plain HTML](https://www.webcomponents.org/introduction#how-do-i-use-a-web-component-) or within any major frameworks, such as React, Angular, Vue or Svelte (see [compatibility](https://custom-elements-everywhere.com/)).

+It is based on [sinedieds](https://github.com/sinedied/svelte-web-components-template) version for Svelte 3 and shows a simple solution of two components using the same store.

 ## How to use this template